 The Housing and Regeneration Act 2008, as amended by the Localism Act 2011 and the Housing and Planning Act 2016 (the Act) makes provision for the regulation of social housing provision in England.
 The Regulator of Social Housing is an independent regulator and statutory non-departmental public body, established under the Act.
-It is sponsored by the Department for Levelling Up, Housing and Communities (DLUHC) with responsibility for the regulation of Registered Providers.
+It is sponsored by the Ministry of Housing, Communities and Local Government (MHCLG) with responsibility for the regulation of Registered Providers.
 The Regulator's statutory objectives and powers of enforcement are set out in the Act.

-The Regulator of Social Housing sets economic and consumer standards that apply to Registered Providers (the Standards).
-The Standards, along with associated codes of practice and regulatory guidance, together constitute the regulatory framework for social housing in England (the Regulatory Framework).
+The Regulator of Social Housing sets economic and consumer standards that apply to Registered Providers (the Standards) as a means of defining the outcomes that social landlords must deliver for tenants.

 Registered Providers are expected to comply with the Standards and to establish arrangements to ensure that they are accountable to their tenants, the Regulator of Social Housing and relevant stakeholders.
-The Regulator of Social Housing's, "Regulating the Standards" publication outlines its operational approach to assessing Registered Providers' compliance with the Standards.

-The Regulator of Social Housing proactively regulates the three Standards which are classified as 'economic'.
+In relation to the Regulator of Social Housing's economic regulation objective, there are three Standards which are classified as 'economic'.
 These are: